odpi/egeria-docs/site/docs/release-notes/october-2022.md

 * [Metadata collection](/concepts/metadata-collection)
 * [0530 Tabular Schemas](/types/5/0530-Tabular-Schemas)

+Also notice the new buttons on the homepage [https://egeria-project.org/](https://egeria-project.org/).

 ## Postman collections

 There is new postman collect for the [Asset Consumer OMAS](/services/omas/asset-consumer/overview) REST API.